devedale/snn-ids/README.md

 Dataset
 -------
 We use the Canadian Institute for Cybersecurity CSE‑CIC‑IDS2018 dataset (Sharafaldin et al.).
 Please refer to the official pages for licence and provenance.
-The code expects CSV files placed under `data/cicids/2018/` following the dataset’s conventional file names.
+The code expects CSV files placed under `data` following the dataset’s conventional file names.

 References:
 - I. Sharafaldin, A. H. Lashkari, A. A. Ghorbani.
 “Toward Generating a New Intrusion Detection Dataset and Intrusion Traffic Characterization,” ICISSP 2018.